nuxeo/nuxeo/ReadMe.md

 This Nuxeo Platform plugin provides a way to associate a Nuxeo Document with a Template.

-The Template is a WordXML or OpenOffice document (stored also in a Nuxeo Document).
+The Template is a Word XML or OpenOffice document (stored also in a Nuxeo Document).

 The Template is used to render the Document.